 Non-custodial wallet benefits

-Total control over your crypto, with no third party risk of losing your funds in investments
+Total control over your crypto, with no risk of third parties losing your funds

 Ease-of-access to your funds